-I play my part by leading BrowZine’s software integration into various third-party discovery services, of which there are many.
-Today, the browzine-discovery-service-adapters collection of adapters integrate with Primo, Summon and 360 Core (EJP).
+I play my part by leading BrowZine’s software integration into various third-party, primarily Angular 1.x based, discovery services, of which there are many.
+Today, the browzine-discovery-service-adapters collection of adapters integrate with Primo, Summon and EJP.

 The most exciting aspect of this project was working with the MutationObserver browser interface.
 The MutationObserver interface provides the ability to watch for changes being made to the DOM tree.
 Using MutationObserver allowed us to build adapters that could operate independent of the discovery service’s framework.

-The result is we’re able to add links to Journals and Articles in BrowZine, as well as enhance search results with BrowZine Journal Covers.
-The project is well tested using the Karma test runner and Jasmine for Unit and Acceptance Tests to guard against regressions.
+The result is we’re able to add links to Journals, Articles and Article PDF downloads in BrowZine, as well as enhance search results with BrowZine Journal Covers.
+The project is open source and well tested using the Karma test runner and Jasmine for Unit and Acceptance Tests to guard against regressions.
 This project also integrates with CircleCI for continuous integration.

 Ember CLI Upgrades